For many years, alumni pilgrims have asked for “more”. Beyond Assisi is a response to this request.

 Tentative Daily Schedule

-May 20 – June 3, 2022 Fifteen Days.
-The following pilgrimage is based on the previous year’s schedule.
-The final pilgrimage may undergo slight modification to accommodate sanctuary schedules.
+The following schedule is tentative.
+The final pilgrimage may undergo slight modifications to accommodate sanctuary schedules.

 Tentative Daily Schedule